drhsqlite/fossil-mirror/www/gitusers.md

         cd ../foo-branch
         fossil open /path/to/repo.fossil foo-branch

-The Fossil alternative is wordier, but this tends to be one-time setup, not something you do everyday.
-This author keeps a “scratch” check-out for cases where is isn’t appropriate to reuse the “trunk” check-out, isolating all of my expedient switch-in-place actions to that one working directory.
-Since the other peer check-out track long-lived branches, and that set rarely changes once a development machine is set up, I rarely pay the cost of these wordier commands.
+The Fossil alternative is wordier, but since this tends to be one-time setup, not something you do everyday, the overhead is insignificant.
+This author keeps a “scratch” check-out for cases where it’s inappropriate to reuse the “trunk” check-out, isolating all of my expedient switch-in-place actions to that one working directory.
+Since the other peer check-outs track long-lived branches, and that set rarely changes once a development machine is set up, I rarely pay the cost of these wordier commands.